davizuku/oregex/README.md

 A [`Matcher`](src/Matchers/MatcherInterface.hpp) is an operator capable of consuming a set of `Matchables` from the input sequence sequence and returning a [`Result`](src/../../Result.hpp).
 Depending on their logic they could match different amount of elements.

+For more information about matchers and their implementation, see [Matcher's README](src/Matchers/README.md)

 ### Putting all together

 In the following image the main concepts are explained using the previous examples: